Liquidity Services (NASDAQ:LQDT) Updates Q4 2022 Earnings Guidance

 Liquidity Services (NASDAQ:LQDT – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $0.18-$0.27 for the period.
 The company issued revenue guidance of -.

-Several research firms have weighed in on LQDT.
-StockNews.com cut Liquidity Services from a strong-buy rating to a buy rating in a research note on Tuesday, June 28th.
-TheStreet cut Liquidity Services from a b- rating to a c+ rating in a research note on Friday, June 24th.
-Finally, Craig Hallum initiated coverage on Liquidity Services in a research note on Monday, June 27th.
+LQDT has been the subject of a number of research analyst reports.
+TheStreet lowered shares of Liquidity Services from a b- rating to a c+ rating in a report on Friday, June 24th.
+StockNews.com lowered shares of Liquidity Services from a buy rating to a hold rating in a report on Monday.
+Finally, Craig Hallum began coverage on shares of Liquidity Services in a report on Monday, June 27th.
 They issued a buy rating and a $28.00 price target for the company.

 Hedge Funds Weigh In On Liquidity Services